Semilinear Feynman-Kac Formulae for $B$-Continuous Viscosity Solutions: Introduction

-All of the results in the infinite dimensional case study the PDE \eqref{PDE} in the framework of mild solutions.
-In this work, our objective is to prove such a relationship between BSDEs and PDEs in infinite dimensional spaces usind the framework of $B$-continuous viscosity solutions.
+Except for \cite{bandini2019}, all of the results in the infinite dimensional case study the PDE \eqref{PDE} in the framework of mild solutions.
+In \cite{bandini2019}, the authors obtain stochastic representations for viscosity solutions of PDEs in infinite dimensional spaces similar to, and in some ways more general than, the one described in \eqref{stochasticrepresentation}.
+However, their proofs make use of the underlying control problem, which imposes a certain structure on the nonlinearity $f$ in \eqref{PDE}.
+In this work, our objective is to prove such a relationship between BSDEs and PDEs in infinite dimensional spaces using the framework of $B$-continuous viscosity solutions without relying on stochastic control methods.
 As a byproduct, our probabilistic approach yields a new method to prove existence of $B$-continuous viscosity solutions for infinite dimensional PDEs involving unbounded terms.
 There are various methods in the existing literature for proving the existence of solutions, see \cite[Chapter 3]{fabbri2017} and the references therein.
 These existing approaches construct solutions even for fully nonlinear PDEs exploiting the connection with infinite dimensional stochastic control problems, using finite dimensional approximations, or by extending Perron's method to the infinite dimensional case.
 However, in our setting, we do not impose any structural assumptions on the nonlinearity $f$ and therefore, in general one cannot introduce an associated stochastic control problem to construct a solution to the PDE \eqref{PDE}.
 Furthermore, the method using finite dimensional approximations imposes the additional assumption that the unbounded operator $A$ satisfies the strong $B$-condition for a compact operator $B$ (see Assumption \ref{assumptionBcondition} for a definition of the strong $B$-condition).
-Finally, Perron's method requires an additional coercivity assumption on $A$.
+Finally, Perron's method requires the additional coercivity assumption $-\langle A^{\ast}x,x \rangle_H \geq C \|B^{-1/2}x\|_H^2$ for some constant $C>0$ and all $x\in \mathcal{D}(A^{\ast})$, see \cite[Section 3.9]{fabbri2017}.

-Finally, let us mention that our work introduces a framework for the extension of the classical Feynman-Kac formula to the case of infinite dimensional fully nonlinear PDEs using second order BSDEs in the spirit of the corresponding results in finite dimensions, see \cite{cheridito2007,soner2012,soner2013}.
+Let us also mention that our work introduces a framework for the extension of the classical Feynman--Kac formula to the case of infinite dimensional fully nonlinear PDEs using second order BSDEs in the spirit of the corresponding results in finite dimensions, see \cite{cheridito2007,soner2012,soner2013}.
 This problem will be investigated in future work.

 The remainder of the paper is organized as follows: In Section \ref{assumptions}, we introduce the notation and the assumptions we are working with in the following sections.
 In Section \ref{BSDEs}, we prove some results for scalar-valued BSDEs driven by an infinite dimensional Wiener process.
 Section \ref{mainresult} contains our main result, the existence of a $B$-continuous viscosity solution of equation \eqref{PDE} and its stochastic representation \eqref{stochasticrepresentation2}.
 Furthermore, the uniqueness is also discussed in Section \ref{mainresult}.